Do I Pay Tax on A Personal Injury Settlement?

 The short answer is no. You do not pay tax on lump sum personal injury settlements.

 You do not have to record your personal injury compensation payment in your income tax return as taxable income.
+This includes motor vehicle accidents, worker’s compensation or slip and fall compensation claims.
 It also means you do not have to pay tax on your settlement money, nor do you pay any Capital Gains Tax on any lump sum personal injury compensation payment.

 When Would I Pay Tax on a Personal Injury Settlement?